swan-cern/help/docs/ats.md

 Furthermore, user sessions in ATS SWAN **do not have Internet connectivity**.

 # Acc-Py environments

-In ATS SWAN, the software available in a user session can come from one of two sources:
+In ATS SWAN, the custom software environments are available in a user session can come from three different Acc-Py builder versions (`2020.11`, `2021.12`, `2023.06`).

-1. [LCG release](https://lcginfo.cern.ch): a software stack maintained by the EP department at CERN, containing hundreds of packages distributed via [CVMFS](https://cernvm.cern.ch/fs/).
-2. [Custom software environment (CSE)](https://docs.python.org/3/library/venv.html): a virtual environment defined by the user, containing a specific set of Python packages.

-While (1) is the traditional way of providing software in SWAN, (2) is a new feature implemented in ATS SWAN.
-The next subsections describe how to create and use CSEs.

-## Creating an environment

-A CSE is created by specifying the following parameters in the SWAN form:

-1. A **Git repository URL**, which must contain the package requirements for the environment.
-This repository may also contain notebooks or other files intended for use within the environment.
-Note that multiple users can base their CSEs on the same Git repository and potentially contribute new content.
-2. An **Acc-Py release**,  which serves as the base environment.
 The user-specified packages are installed on top of this base layer.

 ## NXCALS integration